 "He's put Tredegar on the map and he deserves his gold."

-Margaret Briggs too was busy taking photographs as the final touches were put on the new-look box.
+Margaret Briggs too was busy taking photos as the final touches were put to the new-look postbox.

 "It's brilliant, a really nice gesture," she said.

 "Also there to mark the occasion was Glenys Cahill, Mr Colbourne's aunt.
 She said the gold medal-winning ride had been "fabulous."

 "I couldn't stop crying.
 He's done us all proud," she said.

 "He has been so determined to come back after his accident and when he's determined to do something, he will.

 "It's very sad that his dad (Cecil, who died last February) wasn't here to see this because he supported Mark every step of the way.
 But he was looking down at him, I know.